tristantanjh/2waffles/README.md

 git clone https://github.com/tristantanjh/2waffles.git
 ```

+2. (Optional) Create either a python virtual environment or use Anaconda package manager to handle the dependencies required for this project.

+3. Install all required dependencies.
+A detailed list of dependencies can be found in `requirements.txt`.
+   Special care have to be taken when installing _pytesseract_.
+Please refer to the installation guide for pytesseract on the official [github repo](https://github.com/UB-Mannheim/tesseract?tab=readme-ov-file).

-2. Create a `.env` file in the root directory.
+4. Create a `.env` file in the root directory.

 ```bash
 OPENAI_API_KEY=<YOUR_API_KEY>